When Does the Ski Season End in Europe? And Why We Love It!

 If you think that the ski day is over far too quickly, you’re in luck!

 Late season skiing means longer days.
-Often, the lifts open earlier and close later!
+Often, the ski lifts open earlier and close later!
 So, you’ll have all the time you need to make the most of the slopes.

 Thanks to these longer days, skiers have more opportunities to venture off-piste.
 The powder may not be as light as the winter months, but the sunny weather should see you enjoying some simply unparalleled views of mountainous landscapes!